multiversx/mx-docs/docs/wallet/ledger.md

 ## Send a transaction using the Ledger‌

-In the Elrond web wallet:‌
+In the MultiversX (previously Elrond) web wallet:‌

 - Click "Send"
 - Input the destination address & amount